 - Fold in corn and cheeses.1 cup whole kernel corn, 1/3 cup monterey jack cheese, 1/3 cup cotija cheese

-- Refrigerate and serve with chips
+- Refrigerate and serve with chips2 tbsp fresh cilantro

 You had me at copycat Aldi!
 This is the perfect copycat of Aldi’s street corn dip.
 Tasted amazing.